huggingface/blog/leaderboards-on-the-hub-nphardeval.md

 # NPHardEval Leaderboard: Unveiling the Reasoning Abilities of Large Language Models through Complexity Classes and Dynamic Updates

-We're happy to introduce the [NPHardEval leaderboard](https://huggingface.co/spaces/hyfrankl/NPHardEval-leaderboard), using [NPHardEval](https://arxiv.org/abs/2312.14890), a cutting-edge benchmark developed by researchers from the University of Michigan and Rutgers University.
+We're happy to introduce the [NPHardEval leaderboard](https://huggingface.co/spaces/NPHardEval/NPHardEval-leaderboard), using [NPHardEval](https://arxiv.org/abs/2312.14890), a cutting-edge benchmark developed by researchers from the University of Michigan and Rutgers University.

 NPHardEval introduces a dynamic, complexity-based framework for assessing Large Language Models' (LLMs) reasoning abilities.
 It poses 900 algorithmic questions spanning the NP-Hard complexity class and lower, designed to rigorously test LLMs, and is updated on a monthly basis to prevent overfitting!

+<script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/3.45.1/gradio.js"> </script>
+<gradio-app theme_mode="light" space="NPHardEval/NPHardEval-leaderboard"></gradio-app>

 ## A Unique Approach to LLM Evaluation